SunnyGeGe/myir-buildroot/board/myir/myd_c335x/readme.txt

 6. Boot from EMMC
   - Format TF/SD with fat/fat32 format
-  - Copy MLO, u-boot.img, uEnv_ramdisk.txt, zImage, myd_c335x_emmc.dtb, ramdisk.gz to TF/SD card.
+  - Copy all images file compiling with "myd_c335x_emmc_defconfig" to the TF/SD card.
   - Set "fdtfile=myd_c335x_emmc.dtb" in uEnv_ramdisk.txt and rename uEnv_ramdisk.txt to uEnv.txt.
   - Boot from TF/SD and login into linux
   - Run "/etc/modules-load.myir/updatesys.sh loader2emmc sd" to write the image files from TF/SD to emmc